Tsitsikamma Marine Protected Area: Scuba diving

 A permit is required to scuba dive in any MPA in South Africa.
 These permits are valid for a year and are available at some branches of the Post Office.
 Temporary permits, valid for a month, may be available at dive shops or from dive boat operators who operate in an MPA.
 A personal recreational scuba diving permit is valid in all South African MPAs where recreational diving is allowed.
 The business permit to operate recreational scuba business operations in an MPA is restricted to a specific MPA.
 Diving for commercial or scientific purposes is also subject to permit.
 There is an office at the Storms River mouth slipway where dives can be organised.

 Named dive sites

 The MPA has several rocky reef recreational dive sites which have been identified by position and named.
-Some of these have been described in the travel guide for diving the Tsitsikamma on Wikivoyage.
 Some of them are listed here: